Best Strategies to Protect Your Home & Loved Ones

 Beef up exterior doors and door frames

-• It’s very easy for a thief to break a window, reach in, and unlock the door from inside.
-Reinforce this window to make this difficult.
+- It’s very easy for a thief to break a window, reach in, and unlock the door from inside.
+Reinforce these windows to make unauthorized entry more difficult.

 Install an alarm system

-• An effective system monitor should include a window entry with an anti-lift device attached.
+- An effective system monitor should include window entry sensors with anti-lift devices.

 Wireless Motion Sensors